kvz/lanyon/README.md

 ### macOS

-Lanyon tries its best to leave your current Ruby setup alone and do as much local as possible, but that's hard, and there always is a risk of breaking ruby installs with automation.
+Lanyon tries its best to contain the work it does and leave your current Ruby setup alone.

-The recommended way therefore to run Lanyon is have a recent version of Docker first:
+The best way to do this today is with containers, and if your system supports `docker`, that's what Lanyon will use if your system doesn't natively support the required Ruby versions.

-On Mac:
+Since this is a very low-risk approach, it's the recommended way to run Lanyon, and we therefore also recommend to install a recent version of Docker first:

-Uninstall old Docker residu:
+In case you had previous Docker, experiments please uninstall those:

 ```bash
 brew uninstall --force docker-machine boot2docker docker
 ```

-Follow **Docker for Mac** instructions on <https://docs.docker.com/docker-for-mac/> and verify it worked:
+Then, follow **Docker for Mac** instructions on <https://docs.docker.com/docker-for-mac/> (it's just installing a `.dmg`) and verify it worked:

 ```bash
 docker --version && docker ps